NVIDIA/spark-rapids/docs/FAQ.md

 ### Are the R APIs for Spark supported?

-Yes, but we don't actively test them.
-It is because the RAPIDS Accelerator hooks into Spark not at the various language APIs but at the Catalyst level after all the various APIs have converged into the DataFrame API.
+Yes, but we don't actively test them, because the RAPIDS Accelerator hooks into Spark not at the various language APIs but at the Catalyst level after all the various APIs have converged into the DataFrame API.

 ### Are the Java APIs for Spark supported?

-Yes, but we don't actively test them.
-It is because the RAPIDS Accelerator hooks into Spark not at the various language APIs but at the Catalyst level after all the various APIs have converged into the DataFrame API.
+Yes, but we don't actively test them, because the RAPIDS Accelerator hooks into Spark not at the various language APIs but at the Catalyst level after all the various APIs have converged into the DataFrame API.